Exchange Rate & Forex

 RBI's Exchange Rate Management

-RBI manages the exchange rate through multiple instruments: (1) Spot market intervention: Buying dollars (to prevent excessive rupee appreciation — adds to reserves, increases rupee liquidity) or selling dollars (to arrest depreciation — depletes reserves, absorbs rupee liquidity).
-In FY22-23, RBI sold over $100 billion in the spot market to defend the rupee.
-(2) Forward market: RBI enters forward contracts to buy/sell dollars at future dates — affects forward premium/discount and manages expectations.
-Net forward outstanding position of RBI reported quarterly.
-(3) NDF (Non-Deliverable Forward) market: RBI intervened in the offshore NDF market (London, Singapore, Dubai) for the first time in 2019 — NDF is a significant source of speculative pressure on the rupee.
-In 2020, RBI allowed domestic banks to participate in NDF market to improve linkage.
-(4) Swap arrangements: Dollar-rupee swap auctions — RBI buys/sells dollars for specified periods (3-year, 5-year).
-FCNR(B) swap in 2013: RBI offered concessional swap rates to banks raising FCNR(B) deposits — attracted $34 billion and stabilised the rupee during Taper Tantrum.
+RBI manages the exchange rate through five instruments.
+(1) Spot market intervention: RBI buys dollars to prevent excessive rupee appreciation (adds reserves, injects rupee liquidity) or sells dollars to arrest depreciation (depletes reserves, absorbs liquidity).
+In FY22-23, RBI sold over $100 billion defending the rupee.
+(2) Forward market: RBI enters contracts to buy/sell dollars at future dates, managing forward premiums and expectations.
+(3) NDF (Non-Deliverable Forward) market: RBI first intervened in the offshore NDF market (London, Singapore, Dubai) in 2019.
+In 2020, domestic banks were allowed to participate in the NDF market.
+(4) Swap arrangements: Dollar-rupee swap auctions for 3-year or 5-year periods.
+The landmark FCNR(B) swap in 2013 offered concessional rates to banks, attracted $34 billion, and stabilised the rupee during the Taper Tantrum.
 (5) Interest rate adjustments: Raising policy rates makes rupee assets more attractive to foreign investors, supporting the currency.
-RBI has explicitly stated it does not target a particular exchange rate level — it intervenes only to curb excessive volatility and maintain orderly conditions.
-However, critics argue RBI often leans against appreciation (to protect export competitiveness) more than against depreciation.
+RBI explicitly states it does not target a particular exchange rate level — it intervenes only to curb excessive volatility.
+Critics argue RBI leans against appreciation more than against depreciation, protecting export competitiveness.
+Banking exams ask about RBI's intervention tools and FCNR(B) swap mechanics.

 Forex Reserves — Composition & Management

-India's foreign exchange reserves (managed by RBI) comprise: Foreign Currency Assets (FCAs) — ~93% of total, invested in sovereign bonds, deposits with central banks and the BIS, and high-quality corporate bonds.
-Predominantly in US dollars (~60%), with diversification into euros, yen, pounds, and other currencies.
-Gold — ~8-9% by value (~854 tonnes as of March 2025).
-RBI has been steadily increasing gold holdings — bought 80+ tonnes in 2024 alone.
-Gold serves as hedge against dollar depreciation and geopolitical risk.
-SDRs (Special Drawing Rights) — allocated by IMF.
-India received $17.86 billion in SDR allocation in August 2021 (largest-ever IMF allocation).
-Reserve Tranche Position — India's quota contribution to the IMF.
-India's reserves: ~$640 billion (early 2025) — peaked at ~$705 billion in September 2021 before declining due to RBI's aggressive dollar sales to defend the rupee during 2022-23 (Fed rate hikes, Russia-Ukraine war).
-Reserves provide ~10 months of import cover (comfortable level: 3-6 months, Guidotti-Greenspan rule: reserves should cover short-term external debt).
-Reserve management: RBI's Department of External Investments and Operations (DEIO) manages reserves.
-Investment guidelines prioritise safety and liquidity over returns.
-Reserves are invested in sovereign bonds of AAA-rated countries, BIS deposits, and gold.
-Opportunity cost of reserves: Reserves earn low returns (US Treasury yield ~4-5%) while India borrows domestically at higher rates (G-Sec yield ~7%) — this spread represents the cost of maintaining reserves.
+India's forex reserves (~$640 billion, managed by RBI) comprise four components.
+Foreign Currency Assets (FCAs) make up ~93%, invested in sovereign bonds, central bank deposits, BIS deposits, and high-quality corporate bonds.
+The portfolio is predominantly in US dollars (~60%), with diversification into euros, yen, and pounds.
+Gold accounts for ~8-9% by value (~854 tonnes as of March 2025).
+RBI has steadily increased holdings, buying 80+ tonnes in 2024 alone to hedge against dollar depreciation and geopolitical risk.
+SDRs (Special Drawing Rights) come from IMF allocations — India received $17.86 billion in August 2021 (the largest-ever IMF allocation).
+The Reserve Tranche Position represents India's quota contribution to the IMF.
+Reserves peaked at ~$705 billion in September 2021 before declining as RBI aggressively sold dollars during 2022-23 (Fed hikes, Russia-Ukraine war).
+Current reserves provide ~10 months of import cover (3-6 months is comfortable; the Guidotti-Greenspan rule requires reserves to cover short-term external debt).
+RBI's DEIO manages reserves with safety and liquidity prioritised over returns.
+The opportunity cost: reserves earn ~4-5% (US Treasury yield) while India borrows domestically at ~7% (G-Sec yield) — this spread is the insurance premium for external stability.
+Exams test reserve components, the Guidotti-Greenspan rule, and import cover months.

 FEMA & Capital Account Convertibility